tangle-network/tangle/README.md

 <h2 id="troubleshooting"> Troubleshooting </h2>

-The linking phase may fail due to not finding libgmp (i.e., "could not find library -lgmp") when building on a mac M1.
+The linking phase may fail due to not finding libgmp (i.e., "could not find library -lgmp") when building on apple silicon.
 To fix this problem, run:

 ```bash
 brew install gmp